frabjous/knap/README.md

 Quotation marks will be wrapped around the filename variables; do not put additional quotation marks around them.
 If you need to use quotation marks elsewhere in the commands, be sure to escape them as `\"` when setting them in your `init.vim`/`init.lua`.

-Note the commands are always invoked from within the folder of the root document.
+Note the commands are always invoked from within the directory of the root document, which may or may not be the same as the document being edited.

 KNAP sets no limitations on what routines are defined for what file extensions, or how many routines are set inside `g:knap_settings`.
 Use a single dictionary for all such settings.
 For example, to have a routine to create HTML files from Markdown `.md` files, create the settings "`mdoutputext`", "`mdtohtml`", "`mdtohtmlviewerlaunch`" and "`mdtohtmlviewerrefresh`".
 See the [defaults](#markdown-header-default-configuration) for examples.